carlpulley/volatility/README.txt

-The code for the following plugins was originally written for Challenge 3 of the Honeynet Forensic Challenge 2010 (Banking Troubles - see the v1.3 branch and http://honeynet.org/challenges/2010_3_banking_troubles for more information).
+The code for the following plugins was originally written for Challenge 3 of the Honeynet Forensic Challenge 2010 (Banking Troubles - see https://github.com/carlpulley/volatility/tree/v1.3 and http://honeynet.org/challenges/2010_3_banking_troubles for more information).